 Continuous integration is behavior, not Jenkins, CircleCI, Travis, or any other tool.
 CI is how we apply these tools and CI is the key to transforming teams.
 However, to be effective, we need to be explicit about CI definitions and how we measure our ability to execute.

-Each developer submits tested, backwards compatible changes that are Integrated to the trunk daily.
+Each developer submits tested, backwards compatible changes that are Integrated to the trunk at least once daily.

 This definition creates constructive constraints and rapidly uncovers cultural, technical, and process challenges.
 Asking continuously, “why can’t we do this?” drives the improvement conversation.
 The common challenges are basic but take discipline to solve.